philchuang/MvvmNotificationChainer/README.md

 Why would I want to use it?
 ---------------------------
-Let's say you have a ViewModel property *Cost* which is a calculated property that depends on properties *Quantity* and *Price*.
-Setting values on
-*Quantity* and *Price* will raise a `PropertyChanged` event for themselves, and also for *Cost*.
+For example, let's say you have a ViewModel property *Cost* which is a calculated property that depends on properties *Quantity* and *Price*.
+Setting values on *Quantity* and *Price* will raise a `PropertyChanged` event for themselves, and also for *Cost*.

 Traditionally, the ViewModel properties would look like this: